Canon M3 vs Leica X-U Typ 113

 |5.||Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |8.||Canon G3 X||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-|

 It is notable that the M3 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon M3 and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.